tbarron/em/README.md

         fi

   * Tests, in the directory tests, can be run using the bt function.
-You'll need to have bats installed for this.
+You'll need to have bats (https://github.com/sstephenson/bats) installed for this to work.